-Bob seems to have a below average degree of positive-ness in attitude to others, with a moderate or inconsistent level of interest in their safety needs and with a slightly casual or reluctant respect and care for the other members of the team, would be unlikely to display patience and encourage safety by example.
+Wendy reports an average positive-ness in attitude to others, with an interest in their safety needs, suggestive of respect and genuine caring for other team members, willing to display patience and encourage safety by personal example.

 The safety perspective factor measures the respondent's proactive mindset and sense of personal responsibility in managing safety together with the tendency to avoid circumstances that are beyond personal limitations.
 A lesser result on the measures would tend to impulsive and potentially rash decisions and an avoidance of responsibility for safety.
 The factor is an important dimension of safety compliance.